Gavin Hamilton (artist): Biography

-Born in Lanarkshire, Scotland, in 1723, by 1744 he was in Italy, and probably studied in Rome in the studio of Agostino Masucci.
+Born in Lanarkshire, Scotland in 1723, he matriculated at the University of Glasgow under the Professor of Humanity at the age of 15.
+By 1744 he was in Italy, and probably studied in Rome in the studio of Agostino Masucci.
 From 1748 to 1750 he shared an apartment with James Stuart, Matthew Brettingham and Nicholas Revett, and with them visited Naples and Venice.
 On returning to Britain, he spent several years portrait-painting in London (1751–1756).
 At the end of that period, he returned to Rome.
 He lived there for the next four decades, until his death in 1798.

 Aside from a few portraits of friends, the Hamilton family, and British people on the Grand Tour, most of his paintings, many of which are very large, were of classical Greek and Roman subjects.
 His most famous is a cycle of six paintings from Homer's Iliad, intended to have a pictorial impact equivalent to the epic grandeur of Homer as identified by Thomas Blackwell in his An Enquiry into the Life and Writings of Homer (1735), and also influenced by George Turnbull's Treatise on Ancient Painting (1740).
-As engraved by Domenico Cunego and reproduced, these were widely disseminated widely and were enormously influential.
+As engraved by Domenico Cunego and reproduced, these were disseminated widely and enormously influential.
 Also influential was Hamilton's Death of Lucretia (1760s), also known as the Oath of Brutus.
 This inspired a series of "oath paintings" by European painters, which included Jacques-Louis David's noted Oath of the Horatii (1784).
 Like most later paintings of the scene, it placed it over Lucretia's dead body.
-In Livy it is made later, after the overthrow of the Roman monarchy.

-As a painter of classical subjects, Hamilton was highly regarded by Johann Joachim Winckelmann, writer Goethe, young sculptor Antonio Canova and others in Rome, but was less appreciated in Britain.
-He did receive a commission to paint the altar piece of Sant'Andrea degli Scozzesi, the Scottish national church in Rome, for which he portrayed the Martyrdom of St Andrew.
+In Livy it is made later, after the overthrow of the Roman monarchy.As a painter of classical subjects, Hamilton was highly regarded by Johann Joachim Winckelmann, writer Goethe, young sculptor Antonio Canova and others in Rome.
+He received a commission to paint the altar piece of Sant'Andrea degli Scozzesi, the Scottish national church in Rome, for which he portrayed the Martyrdom of St Andrew.
+He was less widely appreciated in Britain, though his patrons included the Duke of Dorset, Lord Egremont, Viscount Palmerson, Lord Shelburne, Lord Spencer, Lord Hope and Sir James Grant.
+Among the artists who sought his favour and advice were Anne Forbes, William Cochran, David Allan and Alexander Nasmyth.